 How to Stop Texting Someone

-Write down on a piece of paper what you are really feeling inside whenever you are inclined to send a text message.
-Maybe's it's "I miss Danielle so much.
+- Write it down.
+Whenever you feel like sending a text, write what you're feeling on a piece of paper.
+Maybe it's "I miss Danielle so much.
 I really want to see her."
 Even if you have to write it a hundred times to yourself, do so, just don't show it to anyone.
 Then shred that papers and throw them away.

-Meet with your friends.
-You might not feel like it, but trying going out with them -- to the movies, to the bookstore, to go dancing at a club.
+- Meet up your friends.
+You might not feel like it, but trying going out with them—to the movies, to the bookstore, to go dancing at a club.
 Sometimes nothing makes you feel better than being around the people who do want to be around you and communicate with you.

 In the end, to stop texting someone, realize that people who crush your heart are not worthy of your attention.
 Spend your time around those that make your life better.
 And one day that right texter will come along!